Moises2121/moises2121.github.io/SoftwareEngineering.md

 ---
 ## Justification
 <div style="text-align: justify;">
 <p>The original version of this submission implemented an unstructured SQLite helper that verifies the user’s authentications but violates single responsibility principle.
-The DashboardActivity module handles most of the operations for the application’s functionalities and hardcoded <code class="language-plaintext highlighter-rouge">test</code> username breaks the multi-user support, which does not follow best practices.
+The <code class="language-plaintext highlighter-rouge">DashboardActivity</code> module handles most of the operations for the application’s functionalities and hardcoded <code class="language-plaintext highlighter-rouge">test</code> username breaks the multi-user support, which does not follow best practices.
 In the initial version of this artifact, the CRUD operations don't work properly without causing memory leaks, or accidentally exposing another user’s personal data.
 The modules don’t follow a structured architecture that can be used for improvements.
 Therefore, the enhancement includes refactoring the tree’s architecture in a professional manner, as well as adding accurate documentation with in-line comments to improve the application’s sustainability and readability.
 </p>
 </div>